wixplosives/stylable.io/docs/guides/handbook/runtime.md

 For example, we need to:

 - Bind classes to views
-- Activate dynamic states
+- Activate states
-- Set dynamic values
+- Set custom property values
+- Dynamically generate CSS

 ## Mapped symbols